Ayvytr/EasyAndroid/README.md

 	SeekBarPressure: double Thumb SeekBar

 ###Tool classes with out Context
-	Convert: 	Type conversion class, modeled on the C# Convert class (for this kind of love have alone bell)
+	Convert 	Type conversion class, modeled on the C# Convert class (for this kind of love have alone bell)
-				Provides most of the basic types to bool, int, byte conversion, and isZero method toBool
+			Provides most of the basic types to bool, int, byte conversion, and isZero methods toBool
 		izZero
 		toInt